vmware-archive/vrealize-service-broker-full/README.md

 ```

 ##Registering the Broker
-Once the app is pushed successfully, register and validate the the broker as follows:
+Once the broker app is pushed successfully, register and validate it as follows:

 ###Read the broker security token from the logs
 Run the following command and look for the broker's security password (there will be a new password generated each time the broker is pushed or restarted).
 ```bash